-After the ceremony, the newlyweds hosted a callejoneada, a walking serenade that’s traditional to the Guanajuato province of Mexico.
-Sort of like a second line, this tradition includes a parade through the streets with a mariachi band, donkey, and “lots of tequila!”
+After the ceremony, the newlyweds hosted a callejoneada, a walking serenade that’s a tradition in the Guanajuato province of Mexico.
+Sort of like a second line, this tradition includes a parade through the streets with a mariachi band, donkey, and “lots of tequila.”

 “Remind yourselves of what is ultimately most important: your love for one another and how truly blessed you are to have so many family and friends who are excited to celebrate this love with you,” Holly says of taking a couple’s moment during the wedding.